 - Only visit well lit houses.
 Don't stop at dark houses.

 - Don't enter any houses unless you know the people.

-- Carry a spare Halloween bag, in case yours breaks or you fill your
+- Carry a spare Halloween bag, in case yours breaks or you fill your original one.

 - Don't approach unfamiliar pets and animals.

 - Don't cut across yards and stay out of backyards.

 - Follow traffic signals and don't jaywalk.